 Students are required to complete one APPE rotation with a faculty preceptor.
-Students may complete a maximum of two out of state rotations (as electives), subject to approval by the Director of Experiential Education and contingent upon a legal agreement between the site and the College of Pharmacy.
+Students may complete a maximum of two out of state rotations (as electives), subject to approval by the Assistant Dean of Experiential Education and contingent upon a legal agreement between the site and the College of Pharmacy.
 All core rotations must be completed in the state of Utah.

-The APPE requirements include one rotation from each of the following core areas:
+APPE requirements include one rotation from each of the following core areas:

-- 1. Acute Care Emphasizes the identification of drug-related problems and the management of disease states in an inpatient setting - 2.
-Ambulatory Care Emphasizes the identification of drug-related problems and the management of disease states in an outpatient setting - 3.
-Clinical Information Services (one from list below): - a.
-Drug Information Emphasizes comprehensive drug information - b.
-Clinical Toxicology Emphasizes the management of poisonings - c.
-Pharmacy Outcomes/Drug Regimen Review Emphasizes the research of health care outcomes and medication management - 4.
-Advanced Community Emphasizes the practice of safe medication delivery. - 5.
-Advanced Health Systems Emphasizes the management issues of a health system
+- 1. Acute Care- Emphasizes the identification of drug-related problems and the management of disease states in an inpatient setting - 2.
+Ambulatory Care- Emphasizes the identification of drug-related problems and the management of disease states in an outpatient setting - 3.
+Advanced Community- Emphasizes the practice of safe medication delivery. - 4.
+Advanced Health Systems- Emphasizes the management issues of a health system - 5.
+Select Pharmacy Experience- Emphasizes preparing students for post-graduate training in their selected field